EverythingSmartHome/everything-presence-one/updating.md

 {: .warning-title }
 If you do not see a "Connect" button below, use a supported web browser like Google Chrome.

+{: .warning-title }
+After clicking the "Connect" button, if you do not see a "USB Serial" port listed, or you get the error "Failed to open serial port.", you may need to install the CH340 driver.
+The installer should give you links to the latest driver.

 <div class="radios">
   <label>
     <input type="radio" name="type" value="everything-presence-one" checked/>